loibucket/hes-2020-DGMD-S-17-AUTOBUS/README.md

 Autonomous - level 5 no human involvement, besides an emergency stop button \
 Basic - uses single camera, no complicated LIDARs or multiple camera systems \
-Universal - non-proprietary, can be set up almost anywhere \
+Universal - non-proprietary, can be set up almost anywhere, can replace buses, trains, subways, etc.. the future of mass public transit \
 Shutte - carries people from point A to point B to point C

 **1. Team Name: AutoBUS**